rdhmdhl/ListingGroupMigrator/README.md

 In order to include or exclude a product, the listing group filter must be removed and created again.
 Ensure that it's being created with the correct parameters.

+The include file relies on asset group strings to be the same.
+Ideally we wouldn't have to rely on this because the could potentially be adjusted in the Google Ads platform.
+In the future we will pull asset group IDs dynamically and match them across both campaigns.

 ## How to Use
 1. [Obtain a developer token](https://developers.google.com/google-ads/shopping/full-automation/articles/t11#obtain_a_developer_token)
 2. [Choose a client library](https://developers.google.com/google-ads/shopping/full-automation/articles/t11#choose_a_client_library)